-5 On December 17, 2020, Governor Larry Hogan announced that Medicaid behavioral health and long term care provider rate increases pursuant to Maryland Senate Bill 280 (2019) will go into effect January 1, 2021, rather than July 1, 2021, instrumental in establishing new FFS rates to create flexible, person-centered support so people can have full lives.
-DDA currently operates two systems, Provider Consumer Information System (PCIS2), which has been used historically to deliver payment to providers on a prospective basis, and LTSSMaryland, a new rate and FFS payment methodology that will be completed by December 2024.
-During this transition phase, the DDA will be actively engaging providers to support the full transition to LTSSMaryland.
+DDA continues to actively implement a transformation plan to align policies and funding processes to create a flexible, person-centered, and family-oriented system of supports.
+Activities include building an advanced information technology platform to support efficient processes and transitioning from a prospective payment model to a FFS payment model.
+Rate setting activities for services provided through three Medicaid §1915(c) waivers have been instrumental in establishing new FFS rates to allow flexible, person-centered support.
+DDA currently operates two systems, Provider Consumer Information System (PCIS2), which has been used historically to deliver payment to providers on a prospective basis, and the Long Term Services and Supports data management system (LTSSMaryland), a new rate and FFS payment methodology that will be completed by fall 2024.
+During this transition from a prospective payment model to a FFS payment model, DDA will be actively engaging providers to support the full transition to LTSSMaryland.